727800350/note/latex/computer/java.md

 - **Data Access/Integration** layer consists of the JDBC, ORM, OXM, JMS and Transaction modules
 	- The ORM module provides integration layers for popular object-relational mapping APIs, including JPA, JDO, Hibernate, and iBatis
 - **Web layer** consists of the Web, Web-Servlet, Web-Struts, and Web-Portlet modules
-	- The Web-Servlet module  contains  Spring's  model-view-controller  (MVC) implementation for web applications
+	- The Web-Servlet module  contains  Spring  model-view-controller  (MVC) implementation for web applications
 - Few other important modules like AOP, Aspects, Instrumentation, Web and Test modules

 Bean Configuration file(an XML file) acts as cement that glues the beans ie. classes together.